ELuculent/FlatTemplate/README.md

 ## Uses:
 - Bootstrap 3
 - jQuery
+- PHP

 ## Information:
 - You are allowed to remove the linking in the footer that says I created it, but please leave some kind of link back to my website if you are nice :)
 - Do not say that you created this.
 I have put lots of effort into it.
 - If you are asking a question or getting support, please do it in the discussion OR my Discord
+- The template, being PHP files now, requires a web server with at least PHP v5 or higher.
+XAMPP servers will work too.
+(You can't just double click and open in Chrome)